Joseon missions to Japan: Joseon missions to the Tokugawa shogunate

+After the Japanese invaders were repulsed, Korean-Japanese diplomatic relations had to be re-established and normalized; they ultimately took on a somewhat different form than prior to 1592.
+For starters, Japanese envoys/missions were restricted to the waegwan in Busan and prohibited from traveling to Hanseong (present-day Seoul) by the Joseon court (as the Japanese invasion forces in 1592 used the same land route in Korea as prior Japanese missions had).
+Further, the missions from Joseon were no longer greeted in Japan by military commanders but only diplomats.
+Lastly, the costs of the Korean missions were entirely paid for by the Japanese, which by some estimates equaled the Tokugawa shogunate's entire annual budget in the years that they were dispatched.

+The Joseon court also did not resume using the term tongsinsa for missions to Japan until the 1636 mission, as the term was only used for missions under conditions of normalized relations.

 1607

 In the 40th year of the reign of King Seonjo of Joseon, representatives of the Joseon court were dispatched to Japan.
 This diplomatic mission functioned to the advantage of both the Japanese and the Koreans as a channel for developing a political foundation for trade.
 This embassy traveled to Edo for an audience with shōgun Tokugawa Hidetada in the 12th year of Keicho, according to the Japanese era name in use at this time.
 Yŏ Ugil was the chief Joseon envoy; and there was 467 others accompanying him.

 1617

 In the 9th year of the reign of King Gwanghaegun of Joseon, the Joseon court dispatched a mission to Edo; but the embassy travelled only as far as Kyoto.
 The delegation was received by shōgun Hidetada at Fushimi Castle in the 3rd year of Genna, as the Japanese reckoned time.
 The chief envoy was O Yun'gyŏm and there were 428 others in his party.